hpgavin/multivarious/README.md

       PYTHONPATH=/home/my_user_name/Desktop/Code/multivarious        # linux
       ```
       You may use VS Code to create and save the .env file ... <br>
       VS Code > File > New File ...
-Text File > cut the appropriate line above and paste it into the VS Code editor.   <br>
+Text File > copy the appropriate line above and paste it into the VS Code editor.   <br>
       Change "my_user_name" to your computer login ID. <br>
-      Change the path to match the multivarious installation directory on your computer. <br>
+      If you did not install multivarious into the Code directory on your Desktop, change "Desktop/Code" to match your selected installation directory <br>
-      Save-As using the filename .env and save to the directory containing python code that will make use of multivarious.
+      Save to the directory containing python code that will make use of multivarious, and use the filename .env

-    * Edit a VS Code setting <br>
+    * Tell VS Code to use .env in any directory containing python <br>
       VS Code > File > Preferences > Settings > Search Settings ... python env file <br>
       Within the textbox enter:
       ```bash